Strawberry Almond Cake

 - Preheat the oven to 350°F. Line two 6-inch cake pans with parchment paper.

-- To make the batter: In the bowl of a stand mixer fitted with the paddle attachment, add the canola oil, sugar, almond milk and almond flavor.
-Mix on low until combined.
-Add the eggs and mix on low until combined.
+- To make the batter: In a large mixing bowl, add the canola oil, sugar, almond milk, eggs, and almond flavor.
+Whisk together to combine the eggs.

 - Add the cake flour to the sugar mixture, and sprinkle the baking powder and sea salt right on top.
-Mix on low until you have a smooth cake batter, scraping the sides of the bowl as necessary.
-Pour batter evenly into the prepared pans, about 375 grams each.
+Fold together with a spatula until you have a smooth cake batter, scraping the sides of the bowl as necessary.

 Video